An Electric Fence for Slugs 'n Snails

 The next step was to use 4 instead of 2 electric wires.
 That was a breakthrough.
 Four wire formed -at last- an impregnable barrier for any slug or snail:

-The final challenge was mounting it onto the planter.
+The final challenge was mounting it onto the raised bed.

 I'd given up on staples.
-Trying to staple 2 wires onto the planter so that they don't touch is just nuts, let alone 4.
+Trying to staple 2 wires onto the bed so that they don't touch is just nuts, let alone 4.

 So we made special corner pieces that you thread the electrical wires through.